mark-watson/hy-lisp-python-book/manuscript/deeplearning.md

 # Deep Learning

-Most of my professional career since 2014 has involved deep learning, mostly with TensorFlow using the Keras APIs.
+Most of my professional career since 2014 has involved Deep Learning, mostly with TensorFlow using the Keras APIs.
 In the late 1980s I was on a DARPA neural network technology advisory panel for a year, I wrote the first prototype of the SAIC ANSim neural network library commercial product, and I wrote the neural network prediction code for a bomb detector my company designed and built for the FAA for deployment in airports.
 More recently I have used GAN (generative adversarial networks) models for synthesizing numeric spreadsheet data and LSTM (long short term memory) models to synthesize highly structured text data like nested JSON and for NLP (natural language processing).
-I have several USA and European patents using neural network and deep learning technology.
+I have several USA and European patents using neural network and Deep Learning technology.

 The Hy language utilities and example programs we develop here all use TensorFlow and Keras "under the hood" to do the heavy lifting.
 Keras is a simpler to use API for TensorFlow and I usually use Keras rather than the lower level TensorFlow APIs.

 There are other libraries and frameworks that might interest you in addition to TensorFlow and Keras.
 I particularly like the Flux library for the Julia programming language.
-Currently Python has the most comprehensive libraries for deep learning but other languages that support differential computing (more on this later) like Julia and Swift may gain popularity in the future.
+Currently Python has the most comprehensive libraries for Deep Learning but other languages that support differential computing (more on this later) like Julia and Swift may gain popularity in the future.

-Here we will learn a vocabulary for discussing deep learning neural network models, look at possible architectures, and show two Hy language examples that should be sufficient to get you used to using Keras with the Hy language.
-If you already have deep learning application development experience you might want to skip the following review material and skip to the Hy language examples.
+Here we will learn a vocabulary for discussing Deep Learning neural network models, look at possible architectures, and show two Hy language examples that should be sufficient to get you used to using Keras with the Hy language.
+If you already have Deep Learning application development experience you might want to skip the following review material and skip to the Hy language examples.

-If you want to use deep learning professionally, there are two specific online resources that I recommend to you: Andrew Ng leads the efforts at [deeplearning.ai](https://www.deeplearning.ai/) and Jeremy Howard leads the efforts at [fast.ai](https://www.fast.ai/).
+If you want to use Deep Learning professionally, there are two specific online resources that I recommend to you: Andrew Ng leads the efforts at [deeplearning.ai](https://www.deeplearning.ai/) and Jeremy Howard leads the efforts at [fast.ai](https://www.fast.ai/).
 Here I will show you how to use a few useful tools.
 Andrew and Jeremy will help you skills that may lead a professional level of expertise.

-There are many deep learning neural architectures in current practical use; a few types that I use are:
+There are many Deep Learning neural architectures in current practical use; a few types that I use are:

 - Multi-layer perceptron networks with many layers.
 An input layer contains placeholders for input data.
 Each element in the input layer is connected by a two-dimensional weight matrix to each element in the first hidden layer.
 We can use any number of fully connected hidden layers, with the last hidden layer connected to an output layer.
 - Convolutional networks for image processing and text classification.
 Convolutions, or filters, are small windows that can process input images (filters are two-dimensional) or sequences like text (filters are one-dimensional).
 Each filter uses a single set of learned weights independent of where the filter is applied in an input image or input sequence.